Logic Learning from Demonstrations for Multi-step Manipulation Tasks in Dynamic Environments: Conclusion

-One drawback of Logic-DMP is its potential to find slightly longer solutions when generalizing to new tasks compared to directly applying TAMP solver.
+One drawback of Logic-LfD is its potential to find slightly longer solutions when generalizing to new tasks compared to directly applying a TAMP solver.
 This is attributed to the consideration of goals in multi-goal specifications with the same priority.
-When multiple feasible solutions exist, Logic-DMP selects the one reached in the fastest way, but it doesn't guarantee that the chosen goal is the closest to the task goal state among all feasible solutions.
-Future work should explore strategies for assigning priorities to goals within the multi-goal specifications and the integration with optimization-based TAMP solvers \cite{toussaint2015logic, xue2023d} to solve long-horizon manipulation tasks where the optimality of metrics (e.g. time and energy efficiency) are important.
+When multiple feasible solutions exist, Logic-LfD selects the one reached in the fastest way, but it doesn't guarantee that the chosen goal is the closest to the task goal state among all feasible solutions.
+Future work should explore strategies for assigning priorities to goals within the multi-goal specifications and the integration with optimization-based TAMP solvers \cite{toussaint2015logic, xue2023d} to solve long-horizon manipulation tasks where the optimality of metrics (e.g. time and energy efficiency) is important.